rastawr/rastawr.github.io/about.markdown

 redirect_from: /
 ---

 Hi!
-My name is Nickhil, and I'm a junior at Pitt who is majoring in Computer Science as well as Digital Narrative and Interactive Design!
+My name is Nickhil, and I'm a senior at Pitt who is majoring in Computer Science as well as Digital Narrative and Interactive Design!
+I am interested in a programming role in the Game industry.